Table of Contents

 Then the era of AIDS began.
 Almost everyone involved with Kitchen Duty died of the disease.
 Bumbalo volunteered with GMHC where he headed a team that took care of people with AIDS.
 He worked with the Anti-Violence Project and tried to avoid writing.
 Finally, confronting his demons, an award from the Ingram Merrill Foundation allowed him to complete Adam And The Experts, his first play dealing with AIDS.
 It was loosely based on his relationship with his friend, the novelist and journalist, George Whitmore, and their search for a way out of the nightmare.
 The New York Times said of the play "it is the most important play to deal with the AIDS crisis in gay society since William Hoffman’s As Is and Larry Kramer’s The Normal Heart."
 After the successful Off-Broadway run the play has had numerous productions in the United States, England, and Canada.What Are Tuesdays Like? follows a set of strangers in the waiting room of an AIDS clinic over several months.
 Bumbalo was able to expand the world of HIV and deal with issues of class, gender, and race.
 In 1995, David Milch, executive producer of NYPD Blue, having seen a reading of What Are Tuesdays Like?, invited Bumbalo to write an episode for his series.
 He moved from New York to Los Angeles.
 The success of his NYPD Blue episode led to a staff writing position on American Gothic.
 Since then he has written several movies of the week and a number of episodes for network television series.
 In addition, Bumbalo wrote for HBO’s animated series Spawn.
 Most recently he wrote and directed a short film, Two Boys.
 It has appeared in many festivals throughout the United States and won the Jury Award for Best Drama at the Beverly Hills Shorts Festival (2011) and Best Director at the ITN Distribution Film Festival (2012).

-1955 – Kevin Conroy is an American actor and voice actor.
+1955 – Kevin Conroy was an American actor and voice actor (d.2022).
 He is best known for his voice role as the DC Comics character Batman on the 1990s Warner Bros. television show Batman: The Animated Series, as well as various other TV series and feature films in the DC animated universe.